-This essay was partly inspired by The Imitations of Christ.
-The author Thomas A’Kempis when writing about Things Which Bring Great Peace wrote, Seek to do the will of others, rather than you own.
+This short essay is partly inspired by “The Imitations of Christ” by Thomas A’Kempis.
+When writing about inward peace he wrote, “Seek to do the will of others, rather than you own.
 Always choose less rather than more.
 Always wish and pray that the will of God be fully carried out in you”